 The Colorado River Delta is located at the natural terminus of the Colorado River at the Gulf of California, just south of the U.S.-Mexico border.
-The desert ecosystem was flushed downstream from the Colorado and fresh and brackish water and fresh and brackish water mixing at the Gulf.
+The desert ecosystem was formed by silt flushed downstream from the Colorado and fresh and and fresh and brackish water mixing at the Gulf.
 The Colorado River Delta once covered 9,650 square miles but has shrunk to less than 1 percent of its original size due to The Mexican Water Treaty of 1944 committed the U.S. to deliver